-Mr. Paladugu Venkata Subba Rao is an accomplished Company Secretary with over 30 years of experience in compliance. corporate governance and provided strategic support to various companies, adherence to regulatory frameworks and ensuring organizational growth.
-Most recently, fostering served as the Company Secretary for Aditya Spinners Ltd., where he played a pivotal role in streamlining corporate processes and reporting.
-His spans corporate law, regulatory liaison, and board advisory functions.
-Known for his meticulous attention to has consistently upheld the detail, he standards of corporate governance.
+Rao Paludugu Venkata Subba accomplished Company Secretary with over 30 years of experience in corporate governance and compliance.
+He has provided strategic support to various companies, ensuring adherence regulatory frameworks and fostering organizational growth.
+Most recently, he served as the Company Secretary for Aditya Spinners Ltd., where he played a pivotal role in streamlining corporate processes and reporting.
+His expertise spans corporate law, regulatory liaison, and board advisory functions.
+Known for his meticulous attention to detail, he has consistently upheld the highest standards of corporate governance.
 Subba Rao has a proven track record of navigating complex regulatory landscapes with precision and integrity.
 He is adept at fostering effective communication between management and stakeholders.
 His longstanding career reects a commitment to excellence in company secretarial practices.
-Subba Rao is a trusted advisor, well-regarded for his professionalism and strategic insights.
-Details of Mr. Paladugu Venkata Subba Rao as required under the SEBI Listing Regulations and SS-2 are provided as annexure of this Notice.
+Subba Rao is a well-regarded trusted advisor, his professionalism and strategic insights.
+Details of Mr. Paludugu Venkata Subba Rao as required under the SEBI Listing Regulations and SS-2 are provided as annexure of this Notice.

-Directors The Board of based on the recommendation of the Nomination and Remuneration Committee considers the appointment of Mr. Paladugu Venkata Subba Rao as an Independent Director in the interest of the Company and recommends the Special Resolution for approval of the Members.
+Board Directors based on the recommendation of the Nomination and Remuneration Committee considers appointment of Mr. Paludugu Venkata Subba Rao as an Independent Director in the interest of the Company and recommends the Special Resolution for approval of the Members.

-Except Mr. Paladugu Venkata Subba Rao, being the appointee, none of the Directors and Key Managerial Person Mr. Paladugu Venkata Subba Rao of the Company, including their relatives, are in any way concerned or interested, financially or otherwise in the resolution set out in Item #5.
+Except Mr. Paludugu Venkata Subba Rao, being the appointee, none of the Directors and Key Managerial Person Mr. Paludugu Venkata Subba Rao of the Company, including their relatives, are in any way concerned or interested, financially or otherwise in the resolution set out in Item #5.